Falcons reach bye week on a modest two-game winning streak

 INJURED

 Calvin Ridley missed the game with a foot injury, but he should be back when the Falcons return from their bye.
-Takk McKinley has a groin injury that’s kept him out of five of the past seven games.
-He also tweeted unfavorable comments about the team not trading him, so it’s possible that he might not be back in action any time soon.
+Defensive end Takk McKinley, who missed five games with a groin injury, won’t be back.
+The Falcons waived McKinley on Monday, less than a week after he tweeted unfavorable comments about the team not trading him in 2019 or this year.

 KEY NUMBER